How can watch videos on Toyota Android Auto in RAV4, Camry, and Highlander (2026 Guide)?

 - JBL speaker system.

-- Built-in navigation.
+- Built in navigation.

-- Wireless Android Auto (newer models).
+- Wireless Android Auto that comes with the newer models

 Toyota Android Auto Video Status: